ilteoood/SiteAlert-Python/README.md

 ------------------------
 ### List of the available bot commands:

-- mostra -> show the list of the sites
-- controlla -> add a new site
-- aggiungimi -> add new e-mail address
-- rimuovimi -> delete an e-mail address
-- registrami -> associates the e-mail and the telegram user
-- registrato -> check the registration process
-- cancellami -> delete the registration
-- link -> show the association between name and link
-- ping -> bot service test
+ping -> Pong
+show -> Print the list of saved sites check -> Check new website addme -> Notify me on an already registered site removeme -> Reverse action register -> Register your email registered -> Check if you are alredy registered, and show your subscribed sites link -> Print the link associated to a website help -> Print help message cancel -> Remove previous task

 Don't know where to host this service?
 No problem!